 What is Fascia?

 Fascia is a tough connective tissue that runs throughout the body in a three-dimensional web, from head-to-feet without interruption.
-It is made of elastin, collagen and a poly-saccharide gel extracellular matrix, or (ECM).
+It is made of 3 components: elastin, collagen and a poly-saccharide gel extracellular matrix, or (ECM).
 When healthy, fascia provides shock absorption and is the main messaging system of our bodies.
 Because it surrounds and connects everything in the body; muscles, nerves, blood vessels, organs and bones, down to the cellular level, this system profoundly influences all other structures and systems of the body.

 Since many of today's standardized tests like CAT scans, X-rays, electromyography, MRIs, etc, don't show fascial restrictions, many people suffering from pain and lack of motion may be having fascial problems, but, most go undiagnosed.